Fantastic Easter Special: Plot

-The Marsh family colors Easter eggs for the upcoming Easter and Stan questions what it has to do with Jesus.
+When Stan Marsh colors Easter eggs with his family for the upcoming Easter, he questions what it has to do with Jesus.
 Due to his father Randy's vague response, Stan asks the same question to a mall Easter Bunny.
 The mall bunny brushes him off and then makes a mysterious phone call.
 Stan soon finds himself being chased by men in bunny suits.
 When he gets home, he finds that Randy is part of the plot.
 Randy tells his son that he is in a society called "The Hare Club for Men", who have guarded the secret of Easter for generations.
 Randy takes Stan to the headquarters of the Hare Club to be initiated, where he learns that the club reveres an ordinary rabbit named Snowball.
 The Hare Club for Men's building resembles a Masonic Hall.
 Just as Stan is about to learn the secret of Easter, the club is ambushed by a group of ninjas, forcing Stan to escape with Snowball.
 The ninjas and their leader, Bill Donohue, capture the rest of the club.
 Stan runs off to his friend Kyle Broflovski's house and persuades him to help.

 Stan and Kyle manage to track down a man named Professor Teabag (a spoof of Professor Teabing), who supposedly knows the secret of the Hare Club.
 Teabag explains that Leonardo da Vinci was actually a member of the Hare Club and that Saint Peter was not a man, but a rabbit ("Peter Rabbit").
 Da Vinci originally depicted him as such in his painting of the Last Supper, but he was forced by the Catholic Church to paint over it with an image of a man, while secretly leaving clues to Peter's true identity.
 Teabag explains that Jesus knew no human could speak for Christianity without any acts of corruption and that rabbits were pure, tolerant, and incorruptible, but the church rewrote history to stay in power, suggesting that the club have been kidnapped by the Vatican, who wish to cover up this secret, viewing it as blasphemy.
 Donohue's ninja attacks again, but Teabag helps the two boys escape by putting marshmallow Peeps in the microwave.
 It causes an explosion that destroys the mansion, killing both Teabag and the ninjas.